the-red-feather/thesis/P1/thesis-context-definition.md

  - Client-side geoprocessing allows direct user feedback unlike server-side geoprocessing.
 Users can be on top of the calculations, look at in betweens steps, etc.

- - Instead of having large, preprocessed datasets, geodata could be processed on demand from the source.
+ - "Just In Time" geoprocessing: Instead of having large, preprocessed datasets, geodata could be processed on demand from the source.
 If a user is only interested in a small area of the source dataset, this could save vast amounts of time, storage space and computational resources.

 The last point gives client side geoprocessing both an ecological & economical reason.
 The accelerated effects of climate change gives geomatics experts a moral reason to avoid huge render farms and other power consuming methods whenever possible.
 Additionally, client-side can also be much cheaper, since all of the processing and rendering will happen on the machines of the user, and not on the servers of the organization.